cristianoliveira/distributex/README.md

 ## Tech stack

  - Main app: HTMX, NGINX, and Tailwind
- - Docker
  - Service 1 (Todo list) - Golang & Sqlite
  - Service 2 (Chat) - Rust & Websockets
  - Service 3 (Tech News) - Python & Hackernews API
+ - Docker

 ## Why?

-Why not?
-Plus I wanted to understand how much I can stretch the idea.
+I wanted to understand how much I could stretch the idea and how hard would be to have micro frontends and services using HTMX.
+Spoiler alert, it's surprisingly easy, and almost no js involved.

 ## Main goals